carmine560/trading-assistant/README.md

     ('show_hide_window', '登録銘柄')] # Show or hide the Watchlists window.

 [HYPERSBI2 Startup Script]
-# Save the customer margin ratios and the previous market data.
+# Save the customer margin ratios and the previous market data, start the mouse
-pre_start_options = -rd
-# Start the mouse and keyboard listeners and the scheduler, and execute the
+# and keyboard listeners and the scheduler, and execute the 'login' action in
-# 'login' action in the 'Login' section.
+# the 'Login' section.
-post_start_options = -lsa login
+post_start_options = -rdlsa login
 # Execute the 'show_hide_watchlists' action above.
 running_options = -a show_hide_watchlists
 ```